What is the difference between General Sale Agent (GSA) and Air Freight Forwarder ?

 • The main products transported by sea including electronic components, auto parts, rubber, agricultural products, and plastic product.

-• Air freight services: 61% of total revenue
+• Air Freight Business: 57% of total revenue

-• Inland and cross border services: 3% of total revenue
+• Hazardous Goods and Chemicals Logistics: 26% of total revenue